Th1ru-M/th1ru-m.github.io/_posts/2023-08-08-vSphereDefense.md

 - Create custom roles to limit the privileges to perform guest operation such as executions

 ### Perform YARA scan against ESXi host
-- Perform Yara Scans against all ESXI hosts to look for malicious artefacts
+- Perform Yara Scans against all ESXi hosts to look for malicious artefacts
-- Mount ESXi host in any of the Linux machine using utilities such as sshfs
+- Mount ESXi host in any of the DFIR Linux machine using utilities such as sshfs
-- Create Yara rules and specify the identified malicious artefacts such as strings, filenames, paths, file hash and scan the Mounted ESXi directory and identify the impacted ESXi hosts
+- Create Yara rules and specify the identified malicious artefacts such as strings, filenames, paths, file hash and scan the mounted ESXi directory and identify the impacted ESXi host
   `sshfs -o allow_other,default_permissions root@<ESXi Host IP Address>:/ /mnt/esxi`
   `yara <rules> -r /mnt/esxi`